Study for the USMLE Step 1

 Check on Your Progress

 If you’re looking for a more complete overview of your progress, check out your Personal Analysis.
 There you’ll see which topic, subject or organ system you’ve mastered already and which you need to dedicate more time to.
-Personalized Study Recommendations also provide a breakdown showing how much time to spend on weak areas and with which Learning Cards.
+Personalized Study Recommendations also provide a breakdown showing how much time to spend on weak areas and with which Articles.

 Take and Share Personal Notes